Mount Elbrus - South Route - Russia

 It is certainly beneficial to have experience of moving on snow and ice for this trip to Mt Elbrus but we provide on-site training in basic alpine skills such as moving on crampons before the summit day.
 This trip tends to attract a wide range of abilities, from people with Seven Summits aspirations who have climbed Kilimanjaro, to experienced hill walkers.
 This does mean that we have to be sure that everybody has the necessary skills for safety on the hill.
 Predominantly these skills are to do with personal movement, understanding of layering and personal climate, handling a slip, being familiar with all the equipment and working in a team.

 Elbrus is unfortunately often sold as a walking holiday, but Elbrus is a big mountain that requires a mountaineering approach to ensure safety and success and enjoyment.
 A good preparation would be to do a winter hillwalking course in Scotland or an alpine skills course in the Alps, but this is not mandatory to join the trip.
 We would ask that people apply common sense to their decision to climb the mountain and understand that you cannot make comparisons to Kilimanjaro at all.
-This is a lower peak but much colder and requiring movement over permanent snow covered slopes which are glaciated and crevassed.
+This is a lower peak but much colder and requiring movement over permanent snow-covered slopes.
 Even though the normal route is clear and safe, the mentality towards experience has to be focussed on winter skills.

 Our trip to Mt Elbrus promotes good mountaineering practises for an enjoyable trip, a memorable holiday and one that may lead in the future to more mountain adventures.
 Our programme is safety-conscious and our staff purposeful in teaching you about issues like altitude sickness, and what it actually means.
 Most worries are borne of ignorance; but with knowledge comes calm, and with that calm comes the ability to prepare mentally and to prevent unnecessary stress.